DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Abstract

 \section{Abstract}

 Diffusion language models generate without a fixed left-to-right order, leaving token ordering as a central algorithmic choice.
 Existing systems mainly use random masking or confidence-driven ordering, which respectively suffer from train--test mismatch and myopic exploration.
-We introduce \textbf{DPRM} (Doob $h$-transform Process Reward Model), a plug-in token-ordering module that keeps the host architecture, denoising objective and supervision unchanged, and modifies only the ordering policy.
+We introduce \textbf{DPRM}(Doob $h$-transform Process Reward Model), a plug-in token-ordering module that keeps the host architecture, denoising objective and supervision unchanged, and modifies only the ordering policy.
 DPRM starts from confidence-driven ordering and gradually shifts to process-reward-guided ordering through online estimates.
-We characterize the exact DPRM policy as a reward-tilted Gibbs reveal law, prove \(O(1/N)\) convergence of its stagewise Soft-BoN approximation, show that the online bucketized controller tracks the exact DPRM score at empirical-Bernstein rates, and establish a sample-complexity advantage under tractable optimization assumptions.
-We evaluate DPRM as a matched plug-in intervention across \textit{diffusion pretraining, reasoning post-training, test-time scaling, multimodal protein diffusion, single-cell gene-expression diffusion, molecular drug-design diffusion, and DNA regulatory-sequence diffusion}.
-DPRM improves pretraining, post-training, test-time scaling and single-cell masked diffusion, with strong gains on harder reasoning subsets.
-In protein, molecular and DNA generation, ordering-aware variants improve selected structural, fragment-constrained or reward-specific metrics, though not every quality metric.
-These results identify token ordering as a fundamental control axis in diffusion language models and adjacent masked discrete diffusion systems.
+We characterize the exact DPRM policy as a reward-tilted Gibbs reveal law, prove $O(1/N)$ convergence of its stagewise Soft-BoN approximation, show that the online bucketized controller tracks the exact DPRM score at empirical-Bernstein rates, and derive conditional sample-complexity advantages under explicit optimization assumptions.
+Across nine hosts covering language reasoning, test-time scaling, protein, single-cell, molecular, DNA, text-to-image generation, and VQA, DPRM order variants improve several language, DNA, and multimodal settings while also identifying boundary cases where confidence-only ordering or task-specific utilities are preferable.
 Code is available at: \href{https://github.com/DakeBU/DPRM-DLLM}{\nolinkurl{https://github.com/DakeBU/DPRM-DLLM}}.